ISISNeutronMuon/MDANSE/README.md

 ## Version information

-This is the 2.x branch of MDANSE, which consists of two Python packages, MDANSE (the analysis code) and MDANSE_GUI (the graphical user interface).
+This is the first full release of MDANSE 2.0, consistig of two Python packages, MDANSE (the analysis code) and MDANSE_GUI (the graphical user interface).
-The final version in the 1.5.x series can still be found in the **legacy** branch, but is not being actively developed or supported.

-The current version of MDANSE is currently approaching the first release, and the second release candidate has been created.
-The set of features it contains will not change by the time the full release has been made.
-However, there still may be some problems with the code at this stage that need to be identified and corrected.
-You can help the developers by reporting problems you experience while using MDANSE.
-The preferred way of reporting problems is by adding them to the
-[GitHub issue tracker](https://github.com/ISISNeutronMuon/MDANSE/issues).
+Considering the large number of different MD engines and analysis types, it is still possible that some conversion or analysis runs will not produce the expected results.
+Please report any problems you experience while using MDANSE by adding them to the [GitHub issue tracker](https://github.com/ISISNeutronMuon/MDANSE/issues).
 You can also send a message to MDANSE-help@stfc.ac.uk to get in touch with MDANSE developers.